KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework7.md

    $T ::= (1, 2, ..., 2012, 2013, 2014)$

    - It is impossible to sort list $S$ completely to list $T$ using the *Rotate-Triple* operation because the *Rotate-Triple* operation will eventually run out of triples to sort.
-In this case, the last pair of numbers will never be sorted or in other words be an *out-of-order* pair.
+In this case, the last *out-of-order* pair will never be sorted.
+So $T ::= (1, 2, ..., 2012, 2014, 2013)$ and since $2012$ is the smallest number in the last triple $2013$ will never rotate with $2014$.

 ---
 ---